Litigation Law Firm

 What are some examples of bad faith litigation?

 There are many ways your insurance agency can fail to honor your contract with them.
 It is important to note that these are all actions done against a valid claim and a policy holder that is in good standing, meaning you have consistently and accurately paid your payment on time.
 If you are not a policyholder in good standing, your protections against the following actions may be compromised:

 I’m not sure my insurance company is acting in bad faith, but I’m confused and skeptical.
 What should I do?

 It is recommended that you attend a consultation with a litigation attorney.
 Insurance policies are filled with legal loopholes that insurance agencies tend to take advantage of.
 Speaking with a lawyer will give you clarity about whether you have a case and what your next steps should be moving forward.

 Unfortunately, it is hard to say outright what your claim is worth when it comes to bad faith litigation.
 Each settlement is different, but it is common to expect to seek restitution for the initial damages and any injuries that may have resulted from the challenges you have suffered as a result of the bad faith actions of the insurance provider in question.

 Do I have to accept the first settlement I have been given?

 No, you are not required to accept a settlement that may be below the amount to which you are entitled.
-An attorney can advise you in re: whether a settlement offer has been fairly valued
+An attorney from an experienced litigation law firm can advise you in re: whether a settlement offer has been fairly valued

 Bad faith insurance litigation can be a confusing subject to broach by yourself.
 If you have any additional questions about what to do when it comes to filing a bad faith claim, do not hesitate to contact an attorney today.